veres-one/docs.veres.one/docs/agreements/maintainer.md

 This Contract will remain in effect for a period of five years.

-Upon termination of this Contract, Veres One Maintainer will return to Veres One Project all records, notes, documentation and other items that were used, created, or controlled by Veres One Maintainer during the term of this Contract.
+Upon termination of this Contract, Maintainer will return to Veres One Project all records, notes, documentation and other items that were used, created, or controlled by Maintainer during the term of this Contract.

 ## GENERAL WARRANTY

-Veres One Maintainer shall provide its services and meet its obligations under this Contract in a timely and workmanlike manner, using knowledge and recommendations for performing the services which meet generally acceptable standards in Veres One Maintainer's community and region, and will provide a standard of care equal to, or superior to, care used by service providers similar to Veres One Maintainer on similar projects.
+Maintainer shall provide its services and meet its obligations under this Contract in a timely and workmanlike manner, using knowledge and recommendations for performing the services which meet generally acceptable standards in Maintainer's community and region, and will provide a standard of care equal to, or superior to, care used by service providers similar to Veres One Maintainer on similar projects.
 Service Provider shall not be liable for